Information About Cisco Unified Border Element

 Carries converged voice, video, and data traffic

-For Cisco IOS XE Gibraltar 16.11.1a and later releases, the SIP processes are initiated only when either of the following CLIs are configured on CUBE:
+For Cisco IOS XE Gibraltar 16.11.1a and later releases, the SIP processes are initiated only when either of the following CLIs is configured:

-In the releases before Cisco IOS XE Gibraltar 16.11.1a, the following commands that are configured on CUBE initiated the SIP processes:
+In the releases before Cisco IOS XE Gibraltar 16.11.1a, the following commands initiated the SIP processes:

 Typical Deployment Scenarios for CUBE